GalenAltaiir/mcmaps-full/README.md

 # mcmaps
-Recreation of mcmaps.net using a homemade cms system
+Recreation of mcmaps.net using PHP for the backend, alongside Cockpit CMS